Encoding

 If pointer is non-null, it is less than 8836 due to the nature of index jis0208 and the index pointer operation.

-11. Return two bytes whose values are lead and trail.
+11. Return two bytes whose values are leading and trailing.

 12.2.
 ISO-2022-JP